 The proof is the same as that for tubular neighbourhoods, and we omit it.
-We can define analogously a closed collar to be an embedding of $N \times [0, 1]$ as above; if N is compact, the closed collar is unique up to ambient isotopy.
-Exercise 6.1.12.
+A closed collar is the restriction of an open collar to $N \times [0, 1/2]$.
+If N is compact, the closed collar is unique up to ambient isotopy.
+Exercise 6.1.13.
 For every manifold M the inclusion $int(M) \hookrightarrow M$ is a homotopy equivalence.
 Hint.
-Use a collar for $\partial M$ to define the homotopy inverse.
+Use a collar for ∂M to define the homotopy inverse.

-6.1.12.
+6.1.14.
 One-dimensional manifolds.
 We leave to the reader to solve the following exercise, that fully classifies all connected one-dimensional manifolds.
-Exercise 6.1.13.
-Every connected one-dimensional manifold is diffeomorphic to one of the following:

-$$S^1$$ , (0,1), [0,1), [0,1].
+Exercise 6.1.14.
+Every connected one-dimensional manifold is diffeomorphic to one of the following: $$S^1$$ , (0,1), [0,1), [0,1].

-In particular $S^1$ is the unique connected compact one-dimensional manifold without boundary.
+In particular S^1 is the unique connected compact one-dimensional manifold without boundary.

-6.1.13.
+6.1.15.
 Discs.
-Let M be a n-manifold.
-We define a disc in M to be an embedding $f: D^n \hookrightarrow int(M)$ .
-As an example, a closed tubular neighbourhood of a point is a disc.
+Let M be a n-manifold, possibly with boundary.
+A disc in M is an embedding $f: D^n \hookrightarrow int(M)$.
+It may be seen as a closed tubular of f(0).
 We can now prove this remarkable theorem.
-Theorem 6.1.14 (The Disc Theorem).
-Let M be a connected smooth n-manifold.
-Two discs $f, g: D^n \hookrightarrow M$ are always ambiently isotopic, possibly after pre-composing g with a reflection.
+Theorem 6.1.15 (The Disc Theorem).
+Let M be a connected smooth n-manifold, possibly with boundary.
+Two discs $f, g: D^n \hookrightarrow int(M)$ are always ambiently isotopic, possibly after pre-composing g with a reflection.
 Proof.
-Since $B^n = int(D^n)$ is diffeomorphic to $\mathbb{R}^n$ , the restrictions $f|{B^n}$ and $g|{B^n}$ are isotopic by Proposition 5.6.5.
-Now we can shrink isotopically f and g to the maps $\overline{f}(v) = f(\frac{v}{2})$ and $\overline{g}(v) = g(\frac{v}{2})$ and deduce that f and g are also isotopic.
-Since $D^n$ is compact, isotopy is promoted to ambient isotopy.
-With a little abuse we sometimes call a disc the image of an embedding $f: D^n \hookrightarrow M$ .
+We argue as in Proposition 5.6.5 using Theorem 6.1.11. \Box With a little abuse we sometimes call a disc the image of an embedding $f: D^n \hookrightarrow M$.
 With this interpretation, which disregards the parametrisation, two discs are always ambiently isotopic.
-The reader should appreciate how powerful this theorem is, already in the only apparently simpler case $M = \mathbb{R}^n$ , for instance in dimension n = 2.
+The reader should appreciate how powerful this theorem is, already in the only apparently simpler case $M = \mathbb{R}^n$, for instance in dimension n = 2.
 The Disc Theorem was proved by Palais in 1960.